-17 See Edwin Mansfield, Microeconomics: Theory and Applications (New York: W. W. Norton & Company, 1970), Chapter 9, for a detailed explanation of the theory of pricing and output choice for monopolists.
+See Edwin Mansfield, Microeconomics: Theory and Applications (New York: W. W. Norton & Company, 1970), Chapter 9, for a detailed explanation of the theory of pricing and output choice for monopolists.

-18 For an excellent survey of the literature on environmental economics, see Anthony C. Fisher and Frederick M. Peterson, "The Environment in Economics: A Survey," Journal of Economic Literature Vol. 14, No. 1 (March 1976), pp. 1-33.
-Also, for two convenient collections of articles on the economic theory of externalities, see Robert J. Staaf and Francis X. Tannian, Externalities: Theoretical Dimensions of Political Economy (New York: Dunellen Publishing Company, Inc. n.d.), and Steven A. Y. Lin (ed.), Theory and Measurement of Economic Externalities (New York: Academic Press, 1976).
+&lt;sup>2For two complete collections of articles on the economic theory of externalities, see Robert J. Staaf and Francis X. Tannian, Externalities: Theoretical Dimensions of Political Economy (New York: Dunellen Publishing Company, Inc. n.d.), and Steven A.Y.
+Lin (ed.), Theory and Measurement of Economic Externalities (New York: Academic Press, 1976).